Cabbage Aphid, Mealy Cabbage Aphid, Cabbage Aphids

 Mealy green-grey bugs clustered on stems and beneath leaves.
 Discolouration where bugs have sucked-sap.
 Leaf-yellowing Wilting Stunted growth Death of young seedlings

 Remove dense clusters by squashing them between your fingers and thumb.
 Using a fine horticultural crop mesh or fleece over the crop and digging the loose edges into the soil, will help protect target plants.
 Yearly crop rotation is advised to suppress overwintering eggs.
 You can also remove weeds and other susceptible plants in the area to reduce the risk of overwintering eggs surviving on host plants.
 One of the best methods of control is to encourage aphid predators such as ladybirds into your garden.
+Gently hose plants down with water to remove excess bugs.
 A bug hotel is a great addition to any garden, it can provide suitable habitat for a range of beneficial insects.

 Check availability with your local garden centre.